craigmckeachie/handsonreact/docs/labs/js/21a-RouterTransitions.md

 ---
-title: "Lab 21 a: Route Transitions"
+title: 'Lab 21 a: Route Transitions'
 ---

 > This lab is optional and should only be done if time permits